 The Grand Village of the Natchez Indians

-The Grand Village is a museum and 128-acre park featuring three prehistoric Native American mounds, a reconstructed Natchez Indian house, and a nature trail.
+The Grand Village is a museum and 128-acre park featuring three prehistoric Native American mounds and a nature trail.

 - Walk the nature trail.